 Among the many vegetables benefits, a few are particularly beneficial for the body.
 These include: Carotenoids, Dietary fiber, Vitamins, and Omega-3 fatty acids.
 Read on to learn about the other benefits of vegetables.
 If you have never tried eating more vegetables, here are some useful tips to add more to your diet:

 Carotenoids are a class of pigments found in plants that are primarily produced as a by-product of photosynthetic activity.
-In plants, carotenoids give vegetables and fruits their characteristic red or orange color.
+In plants, carotenoids give vegetables and fruit their characteristic red or orange color.
 In fact, about 34% of the vitamin A in American women’s diets comes from these sources.
 Beta-carotene is the most abundant type of carotene, while other forms of the pigment are present in lesser amounts.

 Research has also shown that consumption of foods high in carotenoids may improve cardiovascular health.
 In fact, carotenoids are known to decrease inflammation, which can protect against heart disease and artery blockages.
 Antioxidants protect cells against free radicals, which damage the membranes of cells.
 As a result, increasing the amount of these pigments in the diet is a beneficial strategy for fighting cancer.
 These benefits are significant for human health.

-Increasing the intake of dietary fibre has many health benefits.
+Increasing the intake of dietary fiber has many health benefits.
 Recent studies have shown that it can improve insulin sensitivity and overall metabolic status.
 Further research will focus on the underlying mechanisms.
 But there are already several benefits to eating more vegetables.
 Listed below are some of them.
 Let’s start with the first one – the increased fiber content of vegetables.
 Then we’ll move on to the second one – the increased fiber content of fruits.

 Soluble fiber is water-soluble, which means it dissolves in water and forms a gel.
 It helps regulate cholesterol and blood sugar levels, while insoluble fiber increases stool bulk.
 Both types are present in most plant-based foods.
 A diet high in fiber is associated with health benefits, including improving cardiovascular health, lowering blood pressure, and reducing inflammation.
 In addition, many studies have also shown that it may lower the risk of colon cancer.